- Additional Positions at AU

 - English, Spanish

-- Dr. Derrick L. Cogburn is an Associate Professor at American University in Washington, DC.
+- Dr. Derrick L. Cogburn is Professor at American University in Washington, DC.
 He has a joint appointment in the School of International Service where he serves in the International Communication and International Development Programs; and in the Kogod School of Business where he serves in the Department of Information Technology & Analytics.
 He also serves at the founding Executive Director of the AU Institute on Disability and Public Policy (IDPP), is Faculty Co-Director of the Internet Governance Lab (IGL), and is Director of COTELCO the Collaboration Laboratory.
 He has published widely, with his most recent books being: Transnational Advocacy Networks in the Information Society: Partners or Pawns?
 (Palgrave-McMillian, 2017); Making Disability Rights Real in Southeast Asia: Implementing the CRPD in ASEAN (Lexington, 2016); and The Turn to Infrastructure in Internet Governance (Palgrave-McMillan, 2016).
 He is Editor of the Palgrave Macmillan book series Information Technology and Global Governance and serves on editorial boards for Journal of Information Technology and Politics, Review of Policy Research, and Journal of Political Science Education.
 He is former Chair of the Review Panel for the American Academy for the Advancement of Science (AAAS), Diplomacy, Security and Development, Science Technology Policy Fellowships, and served as a member of the inaugural AAAS Big Data and Analytics Fellowship Committee and returned to serve as its chair.
 He served as a member of the High-Level Panel of Advisors for the United Nations Global Alliance for Information and Communication Technologies and Development (UNGAID).
 Dr. Cogburn has been Principal Investigator on grants from a wide variety of government, private sector, and foundation sources including, the National Science Foundation Department of Education, Microsoft, Microsoft Research, Hewlett Packard, Cisco Systems, JPMorgan Chase, the WK Kellogg Foundation, and The Nippon Foundation.
 He also served on the Committee of Visitors for the Office of Cyberinfrastructure at the National Science Foundation.
 At Syracuse University, he was tenured Associate Professor in the School of Information Studies and Senior Research Associate in the Moynihan Institute at the Maxwell School.
 He is past president of the Information, Technology, and Politics section of the American Political Science Association and of the International Communication section of the International Studies Association.
 He served as Executive Director of the Global Information Infrastructure Commission-Africa and Vice Chair of the Global Internet Governance Academic Network.
 He holds a PhD in political science from Howard University in Washington, DC, where he was a W.K.
 Kellogg doctoral fellow at the Ralph J. Bunche International Affairs Center.

 Professor Cogburn’s research program explores the impact of socio-technical collaboration infrastructure on civic participation in global information and communication technology (ICT) policy processes, and more broadly on international development and global governance.